 City Center Rezoning

-The RP District Amendments and City Center Rezoning ordinances are scheduled to be heard at the September 26, 2022 City Council Meeting.
-Please visit the City's Legistar website for more information about this meeting.
+The RP District Amendments and City Center Rezoning ordinances were adopted at the September 26, 2022 City Council Meeting.
+You can view the RP District Amendment ordinance HERE and the City Center Rezoning ordinance HERE.

 On March 7, 2022, Richmond City Planning Commission passed Resolution 2022-023 to declare an intent to amend the official zoning map for the purpose of rezoning certain properties in the area generally north of East Broad Street, south and west of Interstate 64/95, and east of North Third Street in accordance with the Richmond 300 Master Plan.
 The current zoning of City Center (see map below) is primarily CM, RP, RO-3, and B-4 and does not align with the vision described in the recently adopted City Center Innovation District Small Area Plan via the vision statement, illustrations, site plans, and future land use designations for City Center.

 A presentation was made to the City Planning Commission on the proposed rezoning on Monday, March 7th.
 Please visit the City's Legistar website to listen to a recording of the presentation.
 An update to the City Center rezoning was provided to the City Planning Commission on Monday, April 18th that can be viewed here.
 An additional presentation with revised recommendations was provided to the City Planning Commission on Monday, May 16th (viewed here).

 PDR invites you to attend two public, virtual meetings to give your feedback on the ideas for the rezoning:

 Meeting #1: Wednesday, April 13th at 6:00pm (Microsoft Teams)